azer89/HelloVulkan/README.md

 ### Clustered Forward Shading

 This is a work-in-progress feature.
 The current unoptimized code uses compute shaders to generate AABB clusters and cull the lights in the scene.
-Achieving 60-70 FPS is possible with 1000 lights.
-However, the bottleneck is the light culling shader, as each invocation performs collision checks on all lights in a brute-force manner.
+While 60-70 FPS can be achieved with 1000 lights, the bottleneck is the light culling shader, as each invocation performs collision checks on all lights in a brute-force manner.

 <img width="850" alt="vulkan_clustered_01" src="https://github.com/azer89/HelloVulkan/assets/790432/887ff61a-4883-449a-a476-ab4d54dcc39f">